-- 3.5mm Audio Input (computer ports) the TOE does not allow audio output to flow from the TOE to a connected computer via the computer ports (i.e. the use of a microphone peripheral is not supported) - 3.5mm Audio Output (peripheral port) the TOE does not allow audio input to flow from a peripheral to the TOE via the peripheral port (i.e. the use of a microphone peripheral is not supported) - USB authentication device (e.g. Smart-card reader, PIV/CAC reader, Token or Biometric reader)
+- USB keyboard the TOE does not allow USB traffic to flow from the TOE to a connected keyboard via the peripheral port - USB mouse or other pointing device the TOE does not allow USB traffic to flow from the TOE to a connected pointing device via the peripheral port - 3.5mm Audio Input (computer ports) the TOE does not allow audio output to flow from the TOE to a connected computer via the computer ports (i.e. the use of a microphone peripheral is not supported) - 3.5mm Audio Output (peripheral port) the TOE does not allow audio input to flow from a peripheral to the TOE via the peripheral port (i.e. the use of a microphone peripheral is not supported) - USB authentication device (e.g. Smart-card reader, PIV/CAC reader, Token or Biometric reader)

-Tables 5, 6, and 7 below provide a summary of the Tripp Lite Secure KVM security features by supported interface types.
+Tables 5 and 6 below provide a summary of the Black Box Secure KM security features by supported interface types.
 A detailed description of the TOE security features and how they are mapped to the claimed SFRs can be found in Section 6 (TOE Summary Specification) below.